Volunteering

 The best way of finding out about the needs and resilience of street children, and what is being done to provide them with education, health care and opportunity, is to go visiting, or even better, volunteering.

-Some people who have travelled in Africa, Asia or South America may already have bumped into the ‘street child’ phenomenon when accosted by children begging.
-Some will have seen children who may sleep on the streets or on railway platforms, sometimes in small tight-knit communities.
+People who have travelled in Africa, Asia or South America may already have bumped into the ‘street child’ phenomenon when accosted by children begging.
+Some will have seen children who sleep on the streets or on railway platforms, sometimes in small tight-knit groups.
 Basic and easily visible work activities of such children include the collection of plastic bottles and cardboard for sale, working as washers-up in small restaurants, and organising car parking in crowded streets.

 Visiting and volunteering